The Ivar London

 Over the past decade the idea of interior design, and ergo, hiring an interior designer, has become much more of a “norm”.
 People are design savvy and aware of their surroundings.
 The sort of stylish furniture that was once the preserve of luxury city interiors stores can now be purchased cheaply online.
 This, in my […]

-New Era Of Speaker Design
+Master and Dynamic – New Era Of Speaker Design

 Master and Dynamic are a New York City-based audio company that has gained global attention for their premium-quality headphones – and rightfully so.
 Recently, the young audio company has taken a step into new waters by revealing their first premium speaker.
 Design collaboration with renowned architect Sir David Adjaye, the MA770 Speaker is polished and […]

-Sexy and I know it – shaking up London's art market
+Unit London art gallery – shaking up London’s art market

 Without a doubt, London is firmly at the epicentre of the art world.
 Even though New York arguably might have more fabled permanent collections and Hong Kong’s presence is growing, London is frantically innovative and is stretching the parameters of the modern art market.
 It’s a fantastic melting pot of creativity and culture and one […]